 A mix of gritty and creative, Baja California is one of our favorite places right now.
-If you haven’t seen Tijuana since a drunken night in college, you might be all, “huh?” but trust.
-There's an emerging wine region, tons of fresh seafood, a mix of street food and fine dining, and a new generation of creatives making their mark in art to design.
-And we're not the only fans!
-Read about it in Vogue, Eater, AFAR, and the Times.
+If you haven’t traveled to Tijuana since a drunken night in college, you might be all, “huh?” but trust this corner of Mexico is worth a trip.
+There's an emerging wine region, tons of fresh seafood, a mix of street food and fine dining, and a new generation of creatives making their mark in everything from fashion and art to design and nightlife.
+Join our next food tour to Mexico and taste it for yourself!

 All In The Details